dougeby/IntuneDocs/intune/app-sdk-ios.md

 If your app does not use ADAL, the Intune App SDK will provide default values for ADAL parameters and handle authentication against Azure AD.
 You do not have to specify any values for the ADAL settings listed above.

-## Configure settings for the Intune MAM SDK
+## Configure settings for the Intune App SDK

-You can use the **IntuneMAMSettings** dictionary in the application’s Info.plist file to set up and configure the Intune MAM SDK.
+You can use the **IntuneMAMSettings** dictionary in the application’s Info.plist file to set up and configure the Intune App SDK.
 If the IntuneMAMSettings dictionary is not seen in your Info.plist file, you should create it.

-Under the IntuneMAMSettings dictionary, you can the following supported settings to configure the Intune MAM SDK.
+Under the IntuneMAMSettings dictionary, you can the following supported settings to configure the Intune App SDK.

 Some of these settings might have been covered in previous sections, and some do not apply to all apps.